deepjyoti24/Number-Plate-Detection/README.md

 # Number-Plate-Detection
-This is  a Machin learning based project where we can detected any vehicle number plate using ocr module .
-This project is used to read the image of the vehicle number plate and convert the image into text and save the number is a csv file
+This is a Machine learning based project where we can detecte any vehicle number plate using ocr module .
+This project is used to read the image of the vehicle number plate and convert the image into text and save the number as a csv file.

 # Dependencies
 * OpenCV